Routing: Scheduling vs Optimization: What’s the Difference?

 Using Google Maps for traffic updates is helpful as well, but that’s only good for current traffic status – it doesn’t predict future traffic.

-That’s why you need routing optimization softwareWith our software solution, you’ll be able to plan 100% optimized and accurate routes instantly.
+That’s why you need great route optimization softwareWith our software solution, you’ll be able to plan 100% optimized and accurate routes instantly.
 All you have to do is plug in the addresses you need to visit and the number of drivers you have, and we’ll give you the prefect set of routes for your situation.
 Plus, you’ll have the ability to remotely change routes on the fly and predict future traffic.
 You’ll save time and make more money.

 RELATED: Why Route Optimization Software Is Way Better than Google Maps